-Level of service notwithstanding, there are several tax structure factors that drive divergences in revenue levels across municipalities, including tax base, land uses, and state criteria for revenue disburtsments to municipalities.
+Level of service notwithstanding, several tax structure factors drive divergences in revenue levels across municipalities, including tax base, land uses, and state criteria for revenue disbursements to municipalities.
 Because municipalities generate revenue by applying tax rates to different types of tax bases, such as retail sales, utility consumption, and property value, municipalities with large tax bases have the potential to generate sufficient revenue without extremely high tax rates.
-High local tax rates can prompt a cycle where new businesses or residents do not locate in a community, resulting in a tax base that grows more slowly than the cost of public services, which can have a negative impact on the capacity of a muncipality.
+High local tax rates can prompt a cycle where new businesses or residents do not locate in a community, resulting in a tax base that grows more slowly than the cost of public services, which can have a negative effect on the capacity of a municipality.